CollaboraOnline/online/wsd/reference.md

 where the:

-* UIMode specifies the general mode of operatior (classic or notebookbar)
+* UIMode specifies the general mode of operator (classic or notebookbar)

 * Text, Presentation or Spreadsheet - are prefixes to identify the component